ibm-cloud-docs/account/iam-serviceid_keys.md

 {: tip}

-## Updating an API key for a service ID
+## Updating an API key for a service ID by using the CLI
 {: #update_service_key-cli}
 {: cli}